arriIsHere/arri.gay/src/articles/old/developing-on-chromebook/index.md

 - **BlueTooth:** Bluetooth 4.0
 - **Battery:** 48WHrs, 3S1P, 3-cell Li-ion

-Usually, this model goes for ~$600, however, this one sale for $300.
+Usually, this model goes for ~$600, however, this one was on sale for $300.
 You can probably get by with a much less expensive model, but I would recommend trying to get as much ram as possible within your budget.

 ## 0. Setting Up The Chromebook